shishircsehstu/MVVM_Swift/README.md

 # MVVM_Swift

-This is a simple project where used MVVM ios design architecture design pattern.
+This is a simple iOS project where used MVVM design architecture pattern.